- To change password with commands on Windows 11, open Command Prompt (admin), run the “net user USERNAME *” and confirm the new password.

-On Windows 11, if you had the same password for a long time, it’s not a very strong password, or the current password has been compromised, you can change it to something more complex that only you will remember.
+On Windows 11, if you have had the same password for a long time, it’s not a very strong password, or the current password has been compromised, you can change it to something more complex that only you will remember.

 If you have a local account that is not connected to a Microsoft account, you have multiple methods to change the password, but the best and quickest way is to use Command Prompt.

-Change account password using Command Prompt
+Change account password on Windows 11 from Command Prompt

 Open Start on Windows 11.